Dickhaut Library Circulation Policies

 Visitors’ registration and service fee

-In order to support central Ohio residents pursuing theological degrees at other institutions or wishing to perform individual theological/religious research, the Dickhaut Library now extends borrowing privileges through the OPAL and OhioLINK catalogs to MTSO alumni, regional members of the Clergy, and Visitors (non-affiliated persons).
+In order to support central Ohio residents pursuing theological degrees at other institutions or wishing to perform individual theological/religious research, the Dickhaut Library now extends borrowing privileges through the OPAL and OhioLINK catalogs to MTSO alumni, regional members of the Clergy (clergy residing in Delaware County and contiguous counties such as Franklin, Knox, Licking, Marion, Morrow, and Union), and Visitors (non-affiliated persons).

 Any person wishing to register for Alumni, Clergy, or Visitor status borrowing privileges will be asked to present a form of photo identification to the Director of the Library.
 In addition, a $30 service fee will be requested for anyone registering for Visitor status borrowing privileges.
 The purpose of the fee is to cover the use of MTSO resources by non-affiliated users.